Bioconductor/BBS/Doc/Prepare-Windows-Server-2019-HOWTO.md

 ### 4.9 Install ImmuneSpace credentials

 Set environment variable `ISR_login` and `ISR_pwd` to `bioc@immunespace.org`
 and `1notCRAN`, respectively.
-See "How to edit an environment variable" in "General information and tips" at the top of this document for how to do this.
+See _Edit an environment variable_
+in the _Managing environment variables_ section at the top of this document for how to do this.

 TESTING: From the `biocbuild` account (log out and on again from this account if you were already logged on) try to build the ImmuneSpaceR package e.g.